markproy/bird-classification-workshop/docs/lab4-trigger-inference-from-s3.md

 ### Update the Python code for your function

-Before updating the Lambda function to have the required code to predict bird species, first take some time to [review the code](../labs/lab4/lambda/lambda_function.py).
+Before updating the Lambda function to have the required code to predict bird species, first take some time to review the [code](../labs/lab4/lambda/lambda_function.py) that will be used for this function.
 Let's walk through a few key code snippets in the sections below.

 #### Code for Invoking the SageMaker endpoint